himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 07/Usecase07.md

      ![](./media/aaae1t4s4.png)

-1. Click on the **Metrics** link above the response panel - it shows  you available evaluators.
+1. Click on the **Metrics** dropdown above the response panel and check the boxes for **Task adherence, Intent Resolution and Coherence**.

      ![](./media/aaae1t4s5.png)